hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 Create your account by signing in to Google Cloud Platform [here](https://cloud.google.com/).
 All the projects you create in Google Cloud Platform needs to be linked to a billing account.
 After you have created your account you need to [enable billing](https://cloud.google.com/billing/docs/how-to/modify-project).

-Follow this [guide](https://cloud.google.com/billing/docs/how-to/find-billing-account-id) in the documentation to locate your `Billing account ID` or see my method explained below for the easiest way to find your id.
-The `Billing account ID` is presented the following format: `010101-F0FFF0-10XX01`.
+Then you need to locate the `Billing account ID` which is presented the following format: `010101-F0FFF0-10XX01`.
 You will need this value in the next step so make sure you save it in a secure place.

 The easiest way to find your `Billing account ID` is to go to the go to the [Account management](https://console.cloud.google.com/billing/manage) page for the Cloud Billing account:

 ![ba-id-account-management-page](/posts/deploy-airbyte-with-terraform-on-google-cloud-platform_ba-id-account-management-page.png)
+Or see this [guide](https://cloud.google.com/billing/docs/how-to/find-billing-account-id) in the documentation to locate your `Billing account ID` in the other ways that are possible.

 ### Install Google Cloud CLI